Azure/aml-compute/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for creating and connecting to compute for Azure Machine Learning, so you can later train your machine learning models or deploy your models remotely.
-If the compute target exists, it will just connect to it, otherwise the action can create a new compute target based on the provided parameters.
+This repository contains a GitHub Action for creating and connecting to Azure Machine Learning compute resources, so you can later train or deploy machine learning models models remotely.
+If the compute target exists, it will connect to it, otherwise the action can create a new compute target based on the provided parameters.
 Currently, the action only supports Azure ML Clusters and AKS Clusters.

 ## Dependencies on other GitHub Actions